No faculty members match your search.

 Dr. Tom Rudolph

 Sarah Anne Stinnett

-Boston born and bred, McKinley started a career in film and television upon entering her freshman year of high school.
-By 16, she had already signed with a New York talent agent, began taking weekly private voice instruction and attended a long series of intensive music programs that specialized in voice performance.
-After high school, she attended The Boston Conservatory of Music majoring in Musical Theater and Voice and has now held an accomplished career spread over 3 decades as a professional singer, dancer, actress, voice-over artist and print model.
-McKinley is best known for her powerhouse voice and stylistic versatility and ability to cross genres effortlessly.
-She is renowned for her spirited and emotional performances with a presence on stage that is exuberant and passionate yet warm and disarming.
-She has shared the stage, and in some cases, recorded with greats such as Dick Johnson, James Cotton, Clay Obsorne, Bernard “Pretty” Purdie, Jay Geils, Fred Lipsius (Blood, Sweat and Tears), Jerry Portnoy (Eric Clapton, Muddy Waters) and Herb Pomeroy.
+Boston born and bred, Cassandre McKinley started a career in film and television upon entering her freshman year of high school.
+By 16, she had already signed with a New York talent agent, began taking weekly private voice instruction, and attended a long series of intensive music programs specializing in voice performance.
+After high school, she attended The Boston Conservatory where she majored in Musical Theater and minored in Voice.
+Cassandre's accomplished career now spans over three decades as a professional singer, dancer, actress, voice-over artist, and print model.